progressionnetwork/lib-parser/README.md

 # lib-parser
 Tool to parse libcmt.lib &amp; libcmtd.lib (LIBC.LIB &amp; LIBCD.LIB for older version) files to readable files.
+Also collection of x86 & x64 libs from VC\lib folder.

-Was used to build csv file with functions for import statistics.
+Was used to build csv file with runtime functions for import statistics and analysis.

-Added more libs and some code..
+Added more libs and some code.
 Originally coded by leeeryan.

 _Libs available:_